I started learning the recorder (and music!) just about one year ago. When I started, I did not expect to still be at it now.

 A friend also gave me:

-The Alto is much heavier than their plastic counterparts, so I am still learning how to properly handle it.
+The Alto is much heavier than the plastic counterparts, so I am still learning how to handle it properly.

-I play them several times a week, and the Soprano much more than the Alto as I really love playing it.
+I play all of them several times a week, but the Soprano more than the Alto, as I truly enjoy playing it.

-Since last year, I also bought a few more plastic recorders:
+Since last year, I have also bought a few more plastic recorders:

-• Yamaha YRS-402B (which is similar to the Yamaha YRS-302BIII that I bought last year) for Soprano and Yamaha YRA-402B for Alto
+- Yamaha YRS-402B (similar to the Yamaha YRS-302BIII I bought last year) for Soprano, and Yamaha YRA-402B for Alto

-I find that I actually prefer playing and practicing with them than my previous plastic recorders (although they are honestly not that different).
+I actually prefer playing and practicing with these newer plastic models over my older ones (though they are not dramatically different).
 I usually take lessons with the Aulos and play the Yamahas at home.
-The Yamaha YRS-402B is really similar to the Moeck Rottenbugh Soprano (they are supposed to be based on the same historical model) and I find their handling and responsiveness to be quite close.
-Of course the Moeck sounds way better and less “plastic” than the Yamaha, but it gives a really similar vibe.
+The Yamaha YRS-402B is very similar to the Moeck Rottenburgh Soprano (they are based on the same historical model), and their handling and responsiveness are quite close.
+Of course, the Moeck sounds far better and less “plastic” than the Yamaha, but the vibe is similar.

 Overall, I still prefer the Soprano to the Alto.
-I have some place at home where they are all stored together.
+I have a dedicated place at home where they are all stored together.

 Onto year two

-In the previous year, I really enjoyed playing the recorder and intend to continue next year, and I hope the year after.
+Over the past year, I have really enjoyed playing the recorder and intend to continue next year – and hopefully the one after that.

-Although I think that my progress may have been faster by more focusing on regular practice and exercices, … I really feel the difference compared to when I started.
-It is going at a speed that suits me, and that is OK, as I am in no rush to reach some unknown level.
-I have time and I take the time accordingly.
+Although I could have made faster progress with a more structured practice routine and exercises, I do feel a clear difference compared to when I started.
+It is progressing at a pace that suits me, and that is fine.
+I am in no rush to reach some unknown level: I have time, and I am taking the time.

-Music is harder than I thought, it involves a dedicated practice, a daily routine and also some passion.
+Music is harder than I thought: it requires dedication, daily practice, and passion.

-But I love it a lot, so let’s keep going, there are surely more music players than developers out there!
+But I love it, so let’s keep going.
+There are surely more musicians than developers out there!